Paulmicha/common-web-tools/README.md

 ## WHAT

-Scripts bash for usual devops tasks aimed at relatively small web projects.
+"Scaffolding" CLI for usual development tasks aimed at relatively small web projects.

 CWT is not a program; it's a generic, customizable "glue" between programs.
-Simple, loosely articulated bash scripts.
+Simple, loosely articulated bash scripts with a minimalist ambition.

 ## PURPOSE

+TL;DR the *raison d'être* of - or *need* addressed by - CWT is to **maintain a standard CLI** while easily swapping out implementations (i.e. "not marrying them").

-Provide a common set of commands to execute variable implementations of the following tasks :
+CWT provides a common set of commands to execute variable implementations of the following tasks :

-- install host-level dependencies (provision required packets/apps/services) - locally and/or remotely
+- install host-level dependencies (provision required packets/apps/services - e.g. docker, node, etc) - locally and/or remotely
 - instanciate project locally and/or remotely, with variants per env. type - dev, test, live... (e.g. get or generate services credentials, write local app settings, create database, build...)
 - implement deployment and/or automated tests
 - remote 2-way sync

-CWT targets individual developers or relatively small teams attempting to streamline or implement a common workflow across older *and* newer projects.
+CWT targets individual developers or relatively small teams attempting to streamline or implement a common workflow across older *and* newer projects (see *targeted audience* section below).

 ## HOW

-Abstracting differences to streamline recurrent devops needs.
+Abstracting differences to streamline recurrent web development needs.

 The approach here is to provide a minimal base for abstracting usual tasks while allowing to complement, combine, replace or add specific operations **with or without** [existing tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html).